HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 When you see the two programs working in their respective terminal windows, you may open the website.
 From the laptop, when connected to the same local network, open the browser and enter the IP address of the Raspberry pi.
 The website is very simple, and should be self explanatory.
 Test that values are being updated in the "View current data from the meter" page. <br>

-Note: I have a water meter as well, which has an entry in the webpage.
-Details about this is currently not covered in this project.

-For presentation of log data on laptop, please see the Readme file in the python folder.
+For presentation of log data on a laptop, please see the Readme file in the python folder.

 To connect to the website from the outside world, you should open port 80 in your firewall.
 Beware the risk of getting the RPi hacked by outside users.
 You should therefore password protect the website.
 Information about how to do this is found on the internet.<br>

 LIST OF FILES<br>
 /home/pi/Cpp_AMS/readAMS77.cpp                   C++ source code<br>
 /home/pi/Cpp_AMS/copyFiles_meter                 bash script<br>
 /home/pi/Cpp_AMS/a.out                           executable, reads meter<br>
 /home/pi/Python_AMS/copyprices_1.py<br>
 /home/pi/Python_AMS/copyprices_1.py<br>
 /home/pi/Python_AMS/spotprices.py<br>